Printf Behavior Under All Conditions

 LIBC_COPT_FLOAT_TO_STR_USE_MEGA_LONG_DOUBLE_TABLE

 When set, the float to string decimal conversion algorithm will use a larger table to accelerate long double conversions.
 This larger table is around 5MB of size when compiled.
-This flag is enabled by default in the CMake.

 When set, the float to string decimal conversion algorithm will use dyadic floats instead of a table when performing floating point conversions.
 This results in ~50 digits of accuracy in the result, then zeroes for the remaining values.
 This may improve performance but may also cause some tests to fail.
 The flag ending in _LD is the same, but only applies to long double decimal conversions.